 Can you mix and thin Rust-Oleum paint for a spray gun?

-To thin Rust-Oleum, mix 1 gallon of paint with 6.5 ounces of acetone or thinner to get the right paint consistency for your spray gun.
-Don’t forget to test the paint before using it.
+Yes, you can mix and thin Rust-oleum paints with paint sprayers!
+It can be thinned by mixing it with acetone, xylene, or mineral spirits.
+Mix 1 gallon of paint with 6.5 ounces of acetone or thinner to get the right paint consistency for your spray gun.

 Can you use any paint in a spray gun?

-Yes, you can as long as you thin it properly before putting it in the spray gun.
-However, different sprayers work better with different paints.
+Yes, you can use any paint in the spray gun, but make sure to thin it properly before putting it in the spray gun.

 Can you thin acrylic paint with water?